btarg/requiem-vault/GM/First Session/Library/Library final encounter.md

 >[!question]- Explain to the Captain about the Catalyst in the brazier
 >You explain to the Captain that you found a depleted, albeit large, amount of Abyssal Catalyst beneath the flame.
->**Captain:** "So those attacks, that kid who got mauled back in May... this was all premeditated?
-Some kind of terrorist attack?
-Shit, this might be a lot bigger than we thought.
+>**Captain:** "So those attacks, that kid who got mauled back in May... this was all some kind of terrorist attack?
+Shit, this looks bigger than us.
 I'm gonna need all the details before I call this one in."

 >[!question]- Mention the ward on the door
 >You explain to the Captain that you were locked in the library by some kind of red magical ward.
 Their expression turns to one of distress.
->**Captain:** "So... there was another person in there with you?
-Where are they now"
+>**Captain:** "Another person was with you?
+Where are they now?"
 >*(Players answer no/huh?)*
 >**Captain:** "...there *was* someone else in there with you, right?
 Red runes, that's Arcane.
-No wraiths or wolves can cast a ward like that, regardless of whatever radioactive shite they've been exposed to."
+No Corrupted creature can cast a ward like that, regardless of whatever radioactive shite they've been exposed to."
 (The Captain signals to the team to stay alert.)
 "You should probably come with us."

 **Soldier:** (A soldier interrupts before the Captain can speak more, showing them the readings on a device) "Ichor levels are down by 89 per cent.
 Once cleanup's done, we'll be at background levels in a matter of days."